-New research shows a stark divide between chronic vs. episodic migraine.
+New research shows difference between chronic vs. episodic migraine.

 Migraine significantly affects the people who live with it.
 Yet it impacts everyone differently, especially when it comes to how frequently people experience migraine.
 In a recently published study, researchers looked at the difference between episodic vs. chronic migraine and determined that the lives of people with chronic migraine are more affected than those with episodic migraine.